MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/deployment-options-for-office-for-mac.md

 1. Install the latest Office updates on each Mac where Office is installed.
 Office must be updated to at least Version 16.53.
 2. Download the [Volume License (VL) Serializer](volume-license-serializer.md) for Office LTSC for Mac 2021 from the [Volume Licensing Service Center (VLSC)](https://www.microsoft.com/licensing/servicecenter/default.aspx).
-3. Run VL Serializer on each Mac where Office is installed.
+3. Run the VL Serializer on each Mac where Office is installed.

 ## Related articles